indicatorAlberta Lifestyle

 Making a clear holiday budget minimizes the chance of overspending.
 First, make a list of all your purchases, including gifts (or gelt or zawadi), food, beverages, decorations, ceremonial items, travel and other holiday expenses.
 Then break down how much you can spend for each item.
 Once you’ve made a budget, check in after each holiday purchase to stay on track.

 Make tracking your expenses simple with a budgeting tool.
-You can find plenty of apps on your phone or tablet, or give TrackIt a try.
-It’s a free, digital money management tool integrated into your online banking that allows you to see your account and credit card balances.
+You can find plenty of apps on your phone or tablet.

 Understanding your current cash flow (the money going in and out of your bank account) helps you make a holiday budget that works for you.
 Use this budget worksheet to give you a better understanding of what goes in and out of your bank account during the holidays and all year long.